Password Depot – System Requirements

 Update check

-Quick overview (planning reference values)
+Quick overview (planning guidelines)

-• RAM: Formula 1.3 × (entries × KB/entry + 500 MB); minimum 1 GB, recommended 2 GB, ideal 4 GB.
+• RAM: Formula 1.3 × (Entries × KB/entry + 500 MB); minimum 1 GB, recommended 2 GB, ideal 4 GB.

 • CPU: ≥ 2 cores (x86_64), 4 cores recommended.